mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 2. **allPlatformDelagate**

-If a custom delegate is not provided or custom delegate is provided but it does not provide a custom builder for the desired size, It will use **allPlatformDelegate** for building UI.
+If a custom delegate is not provided or the custom delegate is provided but it does not provide a custom builder for the desired size, It will use the **allPlatformDelegate** for building UI.

 3. **builder**

-Eventually, If for the desired platform is not provided a custom delegate or the custom delegate does not provide a custom builder for the desired size and **allPlatformDelegate** also does not provide that builder ,it will use the builder param for building UI.
+Eventually, If for the desired platform is not provided a custom delegate or the custom delegate does not provide a custom builder for the desired size and the **allPlatformDelegate** also does not provide that builder ,it will use the builder param for building UI.

 - **builder**